Chalarangelo/30-seconds-of-code/snippets/sum_by.md

 ---
 title: sum_by
-tags: math,list,function,beginner
+tags: math,list,beginner
 ---

-Returns the sum of a list, after mapping each element to a value using the provided function.
+Calculates the sum of a list, after mapping each element to a value using the provided function.

-- Use `map()` with `fn` to map each element to a value using the provided function, use `sum()` to return the sum of the values.
+- Use `map()` with `fn` to map each element to a value using the provided function.
+- Use `sum()` to return the sum of the values.

 ```py
 def sum_by(lst, fn):